phossystems/Reverse/README.md

 # Reverse

 Add-In for Autodesk Fusion360.
 Reconstructs BRep Surfaces from mesh points
+Generates geometry very close to the original source file, generally within 1e-6mm.

 # Use